memsql/gatsby-source-api/README.md

     version of the name given.
 The name can optionally be used as a key in cases where the returned data is an array of primitives (see `listKey`).
     The name is also used in all logging and tracing outputs.
+  * Note that although using a non-unique `name` will not cause the plugin to break, it will mean the plugin will not be able to use Gatsby's built-in cache thus causing slower builds overall.

 * `endpoint <string|URL>`
   * The API endpoint to use to obtain the JSON data.